Is a PVC Dildo Safe [Why You Should Avoid It]

 Certainly, we know that PVC dildos and other sex toys are extremely affordable; some may say downright cheap!
 But do you drive around in a car simply because it’s cheap?
 Or do you buy shoes, simply because of the price tag and not the comfort level?

-Spending a bit more on a sex toy is totally worth it.
-Safe materials are better for your skin and body as well as lasting much longer than their cheaper counterparts.
+Spending a bit more on a sex toy is worth it.
+Safe materials are better for your skin and body as well as last much longer than their cheaper counterparts.
 So, what are some great alternatives to a PVC dildo or sex toy?
 I am glad you asked because there is an incredible array of body-safe sex toys out there just begging you to put them on and in your naughty bits!

 Silicone